marco-mariotti/easyterm/docs/showcase.rst

   		   -n  number of repetitions"""

    opt=command_line_options(def_opt, help_msg)
+   # that's it! the dict-like object opt contains current options

+   # printing it:
    printerr(opt, how='green')          ## showing what is returned by command_line_options

+   # program code: open an inputfile, printing its content N times
    if opt['o']:    fh=open(opt['o'], 'w')
    for repetition in range(opt['n']):
        for line in open(opt['i']):